 Excellent UI Support And Native Experience:

 React Native uses fundamental UI building elements as you use in Android/iOS to deliver the native experience.
-Flutter also makes use of rich widgets to provide remarkable native experience on Android and iOS platform.
+Flutter also makes use of rich widgets to provide a remarkable native experience on the Android and iOS platforms.